+5. Vitamin B6

-This essential nutrient is great for increasing the vividness of dreams and improving dream recall.
+This essential nutrient can increase dream vividness AND dream recall.
 Vitamin B6 helps convert amino acids into the neurotransmitter serotonin.
 Research has shown that a 250mg dose of Vitamin B6 increases the cortical arousal of neural pathways during REM dream sleep.